tis-innovation-park/tm-vmm/doc/tm-arch.md

   script is basically a parser for the functions as stored in the scripts in the scripts directory.

+* tm-vmm-auto - outdated script previously used to automate stuff

 ### devel-stuff

 A directory containing scripts and other files that can be used while